 The amount of the remuneration of Directors (excluding the Directors who are Audit and Supervisory Committee Members, the same shall apply hereinafter) shall be such that it will fully work as motivation for appropriate and sound performance so that they can make a transparent, fair, prompt and brave decision which will result in raising corporate value and therefore common interest of shareholders.
-Specifically, the remuneration of Directors consists of basic compensation as a fixed consideration, bonus as a performance-linked compensation, and stock-based rewards.
+Specifically, the remuneration of Directors consists of basic compensation as a fixed consideration, bonus as a performancelinked compensation, and stock-based rewards.
 External Directors in charge of supervisory function shall be paid only basic compensation in view of their duties.

 - 2. Policy for determining the amount of individual basic compensation (money compensation) Basic compensation for Directors shall be monthly fixed compensation as determined in accordance with the position and number of years in office. - 3.
-Policy for determining performance-linked compensation and the contents and amount/number of non-monetary compensation
+Policy for determining performance-linked compensation and the contents and amount/number of nonmonetary compensation

-Performance-linked compensation shall be paid at a certain time annually as a bonus, the amount of which shall be determined by comprehensively taking into account financial value evaluated based on the results (consolidated net sales, consolidated operating income, and consolidated net income) for the business year, social value evaluated based on contribution to the resolution of environmental problems, etc. for the business year, and other circumstances.
+Performance-linked remuneration shall be paid as a bonus at a certain time each year, the amount of which shall be determined by comprehensively taking into account the evaluation of financial performance each fiscal year, the performance of each fiscal year against the sustainability indicators (sales of environmentally friendly products, GHG emissions) stipulated in the Medium-Term Management Plan and in consideration of other circumstances.
 Non-monetary compensation shall be restricted stock compensation in order to make our compensation system work as a mid- to long-term incentive to realize the increase of the Company's corporate value and therefor sustainable increase of shareholder value.
 The amount/number of restricted stock compensation shall be determined in accordance with the position of each Director and shall be paid by resolution of the Board of Directors held within one month from the date of starting job execution by the Director.
 The transfer restriction period shall be no less than three years from the payment due date, and the transfer restriction shall be lifted provided that the Director is continuously in office during the period in principle.